flutter/devtools/case_study/memory_leaks/images_1/README.md

 <img src="analysis_1.png" />

-The analysis has checked on raw memory objects that contain the images, any classes concerning images in Flutter under the
+The analysis collects the raw memory objects that contain the images, any classes concerning images in Flutter under the

 ```
 >Snapshot Jun 09 12:27:25